robshahla/VisQUIC/README.md

 ```
 python3 create_trace.py --links_folder=<folder_path_containing_links> --output_folder=<path_to_output_folder> --requests_per_webpage=<number_of_requests> --starting_index=<index>
 ```
+The parameters are as follows:
-Where `--links_folder` is the path to the folder containing the links to the webpages to be used in the experiment.
+- `--links_folder` is the path to the folder containing the links to the webpages to be used in the experiment.
 The folder is expected to contain subfolders of servers, and in each subfolder a file named `links.txt` which contains the links for different webpages, each link in a row.
-`--output_folder` is the path to the folder where the traces will be saved.
+- `--output_folder` is the path to the folder where the traces will be saved.
 The output folder will contain subfolders for each server, and in each subfolder there will be a folder for each webpage, and in each webpage folder there will be a folder for each request.
 Each request folder will contain the pcap file, the HTML file, the NetLog file, log, and the key file.
 The key file is used to decrypt the traffic.
-`--requests_per_webpage` is the number of requests to be sent to each webpage, sequentially.
+- `--requests_per_webpage` is the number of requests to be sent to each webpage, sequentially.
-`--starting_index` is a number to add as a prefix to the trace number.
+- `--starting_index` is a number to add as a prefix to the trace number.
 This is useful when running the script multiple times to create multiple datasets.
 The default value is 0.

 Usage example:
 ```
 python3 create_trace.py --links_folder=links-for-request --output_folder=data2 --requests_per_webpage=100 --starting_index=0002